RPTM Advisory Board

 Jesús Sánchez is the Outdoor Recreation Specialist with Cleveland Metroparks, Cleveland, Ohio.
 Born in Carolína, Puerto Rico, Jesús Sánchez grew up in Lorain, Ohio.
 He studied Biology at the University of Findlay earning a Bachelor of Science, and later a Master’s of Science degree from John Carroll University.
 From 2006 to 2013, he worked in various capacities with the Cleveland Botanical Garden’s Green Corps program where he worked with high school age youth in Cleveland using urban agriculture as a catalyst to develop 21st century skills in youth.
 Jesús became Director of Programs at Esperanza Inc. in 2013, where he directed program staff as well as six outreach and educational support programs within the Cleveland Hispanic and Latino community.
 Passionate about experiential learning, Jesús’ move to Education Director for the Cuyahoga Valley Environmental Education Center was a natural fit.
 Here, he collaborated extensively with the National Park System developing curriculum, providing teacher professional development, and working towards an institutional culture that embraces diversity, inclusion, and equity.
 Additionally, Jesús is a Case Western Reserve University Treu-Mart Fellow as well as a National Institute for Latino School Leaders fellow advocating for equitable opportunities for underrepresented youth.
 Currently, Jesús is an Outdoor Recreation specialist with Cleveland Metroparks Youth Outdoors program and provides training as well as professional development for environmental as well as outdoor focused organizations through his Change In Nature Consulting LLC.

-Derek Schroeder is the Director of Parks and Recreation at the City of Twinsburg, OH.
-He attended Bowling Green State University and graduated with a bachelor’s degree in biology.
-He also attended The University of Akron and graduated with a master’s degree in aquatic biology.
-Derek has 13 years of full-time experience in the Parks and Recreation field.
-Derek’s work primarily revolves around budgeting, staff management, and special event planning.
-Derek has been a member of the Ohio Parks and Recreation Department, National Recreation and Parks Association, International Festival and Events Association, and Cleveland Live Events Association.
-In his free time Derek likes to play volleyball, attend festivals/concerts, travel, and spend time with his family.
+Derek Schroeder is the Community Services Director at City of Beachwood.
+Derek Schroeder completed a Bachelor of Science Degree at Bowling Green State University in Biology.
+Derek Schroeder completed a Master of Science Degree at the University of Akron in Marine Sciences.
+Derek has 20 years of full-time experience in Parks and Recreation Management.
+Derek’s work primarily revolves around Staff Management, Event Planning, and Customer Service.
+Derek has been a member of OPRA, NRPA, IFEA (International Festival and Events Association), and ILEA (International Live Events Association).
+In his free time Derek likes to play volleyball, travel, drink coffee, and spend time with his family.

 Meagan Shaheen, Executive Director at Meyers Lake YMCA with the YMCA of Central Stark County